Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 each point.
 A zero value for the acknowledgement window indicates that no synchronization point will be acknowledged.

+#### In requester mode

+When the SROUT
-In requester mode, when the SROUT parameter of the CFTPROT command takes the value BOTH, the synchronization interval negotiated by Transfer CFT, whether the transfer type is write
-(SEND command) or read (RECV command), is the smallest value of the SPACING and RPACING parameters.
+parameter of the CFTPROT command takes the value BOTH, the synchronization interval negotiated by Transfer CFT, whether the transfer type is write (SEND command) or read (RECV command), is the smallest value of the SPACING and RPACING parameters.

+When the SROUT
-In requester mode, when the SROUT parameter of the CFTPROT command takes the value SENDER (resp.
+parameter of the CFTPROT command takes the value SENDER (resp.
 RECEIVER), the synchronization interval negotiated by Transfer CFT corresponds to the SPACING (or RPACING respectively) parameter for a write (or read) transfer type.

+The value sent
-In requester mode, the value sent may be reduced by the server partner.
+may be reduced by the server partner.
 It is essential for the final value negotiated to be greater than the maximum record size of the file.
 This maximum size may also be increased by the compression function on the basis of 1 byte every 32 bytes (for example: 32 bytes for a size of 1024, 128 bytes for a size of 4096).

+#### In server mode

-In server mode, if the remote Transfer CFT opens a one-way write (or read) session, Transfer CFT negotiates, as synchronization interval, the smallest value between what the partner proposes and the value of the RPACING parameter of the CFTPROT command for reception (or the SPACING parameter for transmission).
+If the remote Transfer CFT
+opens a one-way write (or read) session, Transfer CFT negotiates, as synchronization interval, the smallest value between what the partner proposes and the value of the RPACING parameter of the CFTPROT command for reception (or the SPACING parameter for transmission).

-In server mode, for a two-way session,
+For a two-way session,
 Transfer CFT then negotiates the smallest value between the one proposed by the partner and the values of the SPACING and RPACING parameters.

 The acknowledgement window is negotiated in the same way as the synchronization interval, using the SCHKW and RCHKW parameters of the CFTPROT command.